 The original blinds would have borne little resemblance to the modern-day versions that are installed in homes and offices across the world.
 Thousands of years ago, the Ancient Egyptians used strips of material to keep the sun’s rays from entering the home.
 The Chinese were believed to have used bamboo in a similar fashion.

 It wasn’t until 1769 that the modern-day version of the Venetian blind began to take shape.
-Then 70 odd years later, the design was modified again, and now there is a huge variation of window blinds available, and the market is huge.
+Then 70 odd years later, the design was modified again, and now there is a huge variation of window blinds available, and the market is huge with area of service for outdoor blinds in Sydney.

 According to GM Insights, the demand for window covering solutions will mean the market grows to nearly $27 billion by 2027.
 While this includes curtains and shades, a large part of these sales are blinds.